anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 **Note**: Intuition of the ReLU activation function: This is my intuition of the ReLU activation function:</br>
 This function represents something somewhat similar to how human brain works.
 When doing some tasks, such as looking at an image and recognize whether he or she is your friend or not, there are some sets of neurons that will be activated strongly if it is your friend, inactivated otherwise.
 The ReLU function maps each input to an output between 0 and +inf, which means the neuron can be either inactivated (zero) or activated weekly (small positive number) or strongly activated (very large positive number).
 This is the intuition for the ReLU activation function.
 There are also some advantages of ReLu function over other non-linear function like Sigmoid and Tanh, but we will not discuss specifically what are the advantages here.
 </br></br></br></br>

+3) So far we have understand how to perform forward propagation for a single training example.
+However, we get many training example in the data, not just one.
+How can we perform forward propagation for all of the training examples in the data set?</br>
+It turns out that it is pretty similar to what we have done in forward propagation for a single training example: We just need to put  feature vectors of each training example together to form a feature matrix, each column of the matrix correspond to the activations of one training example at layer l.
+Formally, column j of the feature matrix is the activations of training example i-th at layer l-th.
 <img src = "Useful Functions/3.
 Activation Matrix.png"></br></br></br></br>
 <img src = "Useful Functions/4.
 Forward_Prop.png"></br></br></br></br>
 <img src = "Useful Functions/5.
 Total Loss Function.png"></br></br></br></br>